 Definitely try to avoid the summer months, between March and May, when temperatures can soar to over 40 degrees Celsius, and the rainy season, between June and September, which sees heavy rainfall in most regions.

 MYANMAR PACKING LIST

-A reusable water bottle is a must when packing for Myanmar and it’s something I take with me on all of my adventures.
+A reusable water bottle is an essential Myanmar packing list item and something I take with me on all of my adventures.
 Not only will the Hydro Flask keep your water icy cold all day but you will also be helping the environment by reducing the use of plastics in Myanmar.

-If you are searching for the best day bag to take with you when backpacking Myanmar, then look no further.
+If you are searching for the best day bag to take with you on your next trip to Myanmar then look no further.
 The Nomatic 20L day bag is one of the best backpacks on the market and perfect for those everyday adventures!
-This particular Nomatic bag is water resistant, anti-theft, light-weight and incredibly durable.
+This particular Nomatic bag is water-resistant, anti-theft, light-weight, and incredibly durable.

 A light-weight rain jacket is an absolute must when deciding on what to pack for Myanmar.
 The weather in Myanmar can be very sporadic due to the tropical climate and a downpour can happen at any moment.
 The best rain jackets I have come across for men and women are the North Face waterproof rain jackets with a breathable mesh lining and adjustable hood that can be tucked away inside the collar.
 Be prepared and add this essential item to your Myanmar packing list.